jbmitch/dns-svcs/acl.md

 ## Delete a permitted network
 {: #delete-acl-entry}

-Delete a particular permitted network from your instance.
-Unlink VPC from a zone.
+Delete a specific permitted network from your instance, and unlink VPC from a zone.

 **Request**